GUT-AI/gut-ai/FAQ/README.rst

 **2. Does GUT-AI Foundation promote Open-Source?**

 YES! `GUT-AI Foundation <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:About>`_ is 100% an **Open-Source First** organization.
-The vision, mission and the business model are such that the Foundation will always remain 100% Open-Source First.
+Its vision, mission and the business model are such that the Foundation will always remain 100% Open-Source First.
 More details in the `Whitepaper <https://gutai.miraheze.org/wiki/GUT-AI_Foundation:Whitepaper>`_.

 **3. Does GUT-AI rely on only one or a few Blockchain networks?**